 Facilities & Services

 Heating is via the electric on demand radiators.
 The kitchen is fully fitted with a range of units.
 There is an electric oven and hob, microwave, toaster, fridge / freezer and dishwasher, washing machine.
 The living room has a flatscreen digital TV and DVD player.
 There is no WiFi at the property.
 There is an iron & ironing board and a hair drier

 Electricity, heating, bed linen and towels are all included.
 You will need to bring your own beach or pool towels.
 We regret that no smoking is allowed.
 Up to 2 well behaved dogs may stay at the property for the small additional cost of £30 per dog per week.
 Dogs must not be left unattended in the property.
 There is off road parking for 1 car.
 There is a cot and high chair available upon request.
-The pool is heated between May half term and September.
+The pool is heated between May half term and the first week in September.